Alimobasheri/matter-js-reanimated/README.md

 ## Examples

-The demo app includes numerous physics examples:
+The demo app includes numerous physics examples from original `matter-js` library ported to use `matter-js-reanimated`:

 -   Air Friction